There are certain expectations we ensure all students adhere to. These are set out below.

 Extra curricular clubs

 We offer a wide arrange of activities during lunchtimes and before and after school.
-There is a cost for some clubs and some are run on a voluntary basis, however children are expected to make a commitment to an activity and attend regularly.
+There is a cost for some clubs and some are run on a voluntary basis, however students are expected to make a commitment to an activity and attend regularly.

-We take great pride in the behaviour of our pupils.
+We take great pride in the behaviour of our students.
 The emphasis in the school is on promoting independence of behaviour through intrinsic motivation, so that they can regulate their own behaviour.
 This is backed up by a nurturing classroom that supports them to make the right choices.
-Where necessary we use the principles of restorative practice in order to support pupils to understand the impact of their behaviours and actions.
+Where necessary we use the principles of restorative practice in order to support students to understand the impact of their behaviours and actions.

 We have a Behaviour Management Policy which is consistently applied by all adults who work in our school.
 It is available from school if you wish to see a copy.
 Our Behaviour Management Policy is linked to our three core values: